SCOTTeVEST’s unique selling point is pockets. They produce jackets, vests, trousers and shirts with lots and lots of pockets.

 There is one pocket on the back of the vest, supposedly for a tablet.
 I don’t think it would have fit my tablet, a Surface, but in any case I couldn’t use it because I couldn’t reach it.
 I did use it a few times in Israel and Jordan for things like maps and leaflets, but I was dependent on members of my family to put things in or take things out.
 Otherwise I had to take off the vest to access that pocket, which would defeat the purpose of its pickpocket safety.
 I could just imagine taking it off on the street somewhere and having some passing thief grab the whole vest out of my hands.

 It seems a missed chance.
-SCOTTeVEST could have pockets pointing backwards, toward the small of the back.
-Access would be along the side seams.
+SCOTTeVEST could have pockets on the side seams, pointing backwards toward the small of the back.
 That would be a useful spot, and would allow some of the weight to shift back to offset all the weight on the front.
 I could tuck heavier things into them that I wouldn’t often need to take out, like a power bank or portable modem.

 And since the pocket on the back is so useless, it would have been far more comfortable to use some breathable fabric or netting on the back panel to bring the temperature down.